-The main view showed a first person view of the robots environment, surrounded by icons representing each robot.
+The main view showed a first person view of the robots' environment, surrounded by icons representing each robot.
 The player had to guide his robots around the city searching for clues as to the whereabouts of enemies of the corporation.
-Again, your robots could be upgraded from armour, to weapons to "accessory" upgrades like vision enhancement.
+Again, your robots could be receive upgrades ranging from armour, to weapons to "accessory" upgrades like vision enhancement.

 All of the buildings could be entered and searched.
 You could also enter the sewers, although this often meant certain death due to the strength of the enemies down there.
-Your robots could fight, interrogate and bride the city inhabitants in order to find these clues.
-To conclude a level, your party would find that levels hidden rebel.
+Your robots could fight, interrogate and bribe the city inhabitants in order to find these clues.
+To conclude a level, your party must find that level's hidden rebel.